 Basics of North Carolina's Security Deposit Law

-The maximum amount you can charge as a security deposit in North Carolina depends on the length of tenancy.
+The maximum amount a landlord can charge as a security deposit in North Carolina depends on the length of the lease in question:

-In the state of North Carolina, landlords may be able to keep all or a portion of a tenant’s security deposit for the following reasons:
+Landlords may be able to keep all or a portion of a tenant’s security deposit for: